kitsuneislife/cleo/examples/minecraft/README.md

 set ADAPTER_URL=http://localhost:8001/observe; node bot.js
 ```

 The bot periodically sends a small state payload to the adapter and logs the decision.
+When using Docker Compose the example bot is started automatically.